BryanSchuetz/dai/_news/education-campaign-programme-wins-dai-innovation-year.md

 '
 solutions:
-- Digital Acceleration
+- Digital Development
 - Governance
-- Innovation and Entrepreneurship
+- Entrepreneurship and Innovation
 - Voice and Accountability
 - Institutional and Policy Reform
 regions: